pourmalek/CovidVisualizedGlobal/RESULTS Americas region Canada and United States/README.md

 ********************************************************************************************************************************************
 ********************************************************************************************************************************************

-### (1) Americas region Canada and United States - Daily deaths, reference scenarios, all time
+### (3) Americas region Canada and United States - Daily deaths, 3 scenarios, 2021 on